 Nosebleeds occur when the moist inner lining of the nose is irritated or when blood vessels in the nose are broken.
 There are many causes (see Some Causes and Features of Nosebleeds).
-In all cases, people who take aspirin or other drugs that interfere with blood clotting (anticoagulants), people with clotting disorders (see Bleeding Disorders), and people with hardening of the arteries (arteriosclerosis) are more likely to develop nosebleeds.
+In all cases, people who take aspirin or other drugs that interfere with blood clotting (anticoagulants), people with clotting disorders (see Bleeding Due to Clotting Disorders), and people with hardening of the arteries (arteriosclerosis) are more likely to develop nosebleeds.

 The most common causes of nosebleeds are

 Less common causes:

 High blood pressure (hypertension) may help keep a nosebleed going that has already begun but is unlikely to be the actual cause.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with a nosebleed, certain symptoms and characteristics are cause for concern.
 They include